grscwf/twin-mt/nero-paths.md

   - Anything other than struggling will fail.
   - This should basically be a 50/50 choice if the player misses the hints.
   - On failure, Nero is overwhelmed by lust.
 Ivex returns.
-    - Player has a choice of Bad Ending: Tamed Mild or Tamed Harsh.
+    - Bad Ending: Tamed Mild - cooperate
+    - Bad Ending: Tamed Harsh - resist
 - After disrupting the grav gems, there's a choice between getting the knife first or snuffing the candle first.
   - Unlike Drekkar's story, both options are always successful.
 There's no trap here.
 - Easy solution will break the mirror, making it unavailable on the 2nd Floor, and making the 2nd Floor Easy solution unavailable.
-- There's an additional Bad Ending here: Tamed Desperate:
+- There's an additional Bad Ending here:
-  - After escaping with high lust, look at the wand and use it.
+  - Bad Ending: Tamed Desperate - with high lust, look at wand and use it.
   - This is meant to be a little hard to find.

 ### 1st Floor Hard